mercu01/Sonarr/README.md

 - Cutoff Unmet Episode Search	(Wanted -> Cuttoff Unmet, monitored only) every 6 hours

 #### How to use
+1. Choose you  lavel correct architecture:
+    - amd64 -> mercu/sonarr-atomohd:amd64
+    - arm64 -> mercu/sonarr-atomohd:arm64
-1. I use portainer to create a new stack:
+2. I use portainer to create a new stack:

 Stack name: test-sonnar-clear